Click on the questions below to get answers to the most frequent mergers and acquisition (M&A) questions we get asked.

 We are happy to be retained to look for targets until you decide to call time on our engagement.

-We do have a minimum three-month term; thereafter, engagement can be cancelled without penalty on 5 days notice.❯ Back to top
+We do have a minimum six-month term; thereafter, engagement can be cancelled without penalty on 5 days notice.❯ Back to top

 The work is almost entirely handled by Howard Weston – a qualified professional with years of deal-making experience and a proven track record.
 He does delegate some of the detective work to a trusted team of researchers, but we're big believers in there being one central coordinator who handles all aspects of a deal.
 The left-hand needs to know what the right is doing.
 No getting lost in the torrent, something that's quite common with larger firms.